Frame Restoration roofing project serving Highland Park, Texas

 How long does a roof replacement take in Highland Park? +

 Standard reroofs typically take 1–3 days, but Highland Park's slate, tile, and copper estate roofs are labor-intensive and can take a week or more depending on complexity.
-Insurance projects average 2–4 weeks from claim approval to project completion.
+Storm-related projects vary by scope, weather, material availability, city inspections, and carrier review timelines.

 What are the signs my Highland Park roof needs replacement? +